 Record Keeping Requirements

 All parents must keep and submit an accurate record of their student's attendance.
-Attendance records are submitted once or twice per term, depending on when the term ends.
-The academic records you must keep and submit depend on the program in which your student is enrolled.
+The academic records you must submit depend on the program in which your student is enrolled.

 Documenting and Reporting Attendance

 Parents must keep complete and accurate attendance in order to remain in compliance with Florida's compulsory school attendance laws.
-Attendance records are due at the end of May and within two weeks after the end of your student's school term or grade level completion if either occurs after June 1st of the academic year.
-You are welcome to send us your student's attendance records more frequently.
-We'll send you reminders when your attendance records are due.
+We will attach a customized attendance recording form to your enrollment confirmation email.
+Attendance records are due at the end of the academic year (June).
+You are welcome to send us your student's attendance records more often.

 - How do I keep attendance?